SlimeQ/lifeviz/wiki/Rendering-Pipeline.md

 ## Window Capture Injection

-1. `WindowCaptureService` enumerates all visible, non-minimized windows (excluding LifeViz itself), grabs their DWM extended frame bounds to get physical pixel sizes (avoids DPI virtualization cropping), and captures the chosen handle via BitBlt into a `System.Drawing.Bitmap`.
+1. `WindowCaptureService` enumerates all visible, non-minimized windows (excluding LifeViz itself), grabs their DWM extended frame bounds to get physical pixel sizes (avoids DPI virtualization cropping), and captures each active source handle via BitBlt into a `System.Drawing.Bitmap`.
-2. The bitmap is downscaled to the grid size, converted to grayscale, thresholded (default 0.55), and turned into a `bool[,]` mask using the full window extents so Picture-in-Picture or scaled windows map correctly to the grid.
+2. Each capture is downscaled to the grid size and stored as BGRA; the primary source also keeps its source-resolution buffer for preserve-res rendering.
-3. `_engine.InjectFrame(mask)` inserts the capture as the newest depth layer (z=0), pushing older frames down the stack.
+3. Sources are composited CPU-side in stack order using their selected blend modes (Normal, Additive, Multiply, Screen, Overlay, Lighten, Darken, Subtractive) into a shared downscaled buffer (and an optional high-res buffer when preserve-res is enabled).
-4. If the window disappears, selection is automatically cleared and the aspect ratio reverts to default.
+4. The composited downscaled buffer feeds the injection path: luminance masks for *Naive Grayscale* or per-channel masks for *RGB Channel Bins*.
+If a source disappears, it is removed automatically; removing the last source restores the default aspect ratio.

 ## Passthrough Underlay

-- When **Passthrough Underlay** is enabled, the capture step also keeps a BGRA buffer of the downscaled window.
-That buffer matches the grid dimensions so it aligns 1:1 under the Game of Life pixels.
+- When **Passthrough Underlay** is enabled, the composited buffer is preserved for presentation as well as injection.
-- Rendering blends the underlay with the simulation output per-pixel.
-Supported blend modes: Additive (default), Normal, Multiply, Screen, Overlay, Lighten, Darken.
+- Rendering blends the composited underlay with the simulation output per-pixel.
+Supported blend modes: Additive (default), Normal, Multiply, Screen, Overlay, Lighten, Darken, Subtractive.
-- Underlay rendering is skipped when no window is selected or the buffer dimensions disagree with the current grid (e.g., immediately after resizing).
+- Underlay rendering is skipped when no sources are active or the buffer dimensions disagree with the current surface (e.g., immediately after resizing).
-- **Preserve Window Resolution** renders the composite at the window's native resolution and samples the underlay bilinearly, then scales the Game of Life grid up to that size, reducing underlay pixelation.
+- **Preserve Window Resolution** renders the composite at the primary source's native resolution and samples the underlay bilinearly, then scales the Game of Life grid up to that size, reducing underlay pixelation.
-- Blend happens in a WPF pixel shader (GPU) so passthrough stays responsive even when rendering at source resolution.
+- Final blending still happens in a WPF pixel shader (GPU) so passthrough stays responsive even when rendering at source resolution; per-source blends occur CPU-side during the composite build.

 ## Life Modes